 1- A flashcard.
 It’s pretty much self-explanatory.

 2- A quick match.
-You’ll be asked what this and that called in German in a form of a quiz.
+You’ll be asked what this and that is called in German in a form of a quiz.

 Each lesson started by listening to the audio.
 You’re going to pronounce each word presented simply by listening to it.
 At this stage, you just have to heavily rely on the audio.
-Not to mention blindly pronounce the word without knowing whether it’s right or wrong.
+Not to mention blindly pronouncing the word without knowing whether it’s right or wrong.

-No Replay Button
+No Reply Button

-Whenever there are words that aren’t clear to me, I have to rewind it a couple of times because it doesn’t have a reply button.
+Whenever there are words that aren’t clear to me, I have to rewind them a couple of times because it doesn’t have a reply button.
 I know I can listen to it during the exercises, but it’s good to have a reply button on the spot.

 Just when I thought I’m getting comfortable with the first stage, it soon becomes confusing at the other stage.
-There, there is the text version of the audio in the Speak Easy lesson.
+There is the text version of the audio in the Speak Easy lesson.

-In order to familiarize yourself with the speed and pronunciation so, you can start talking like a native, you have to do a role playing of the male and female characters in the audio.
+In order to familiarize yourself with the speed and pronunciation so, you can start talking like a native, you have to do role-playing the male and female characters in the audio.

 Spoiler Alert: If you think the spelling and the pronunciation are going to be the same, you’re so wrong.
-The way they pronounce words that start with V sounds like F, W sounds like V and S sounds like Z etc. It takes me quite a while to get used to it.
+The way they pronounce words that start with V sounds like F, W sounds like V and S sounds like Z, etc. It takes me quite a while to get used to it.

 If you take out the previous lesson included in every lesson, the length is a bit short.
 Some may find the amount of vocabulary presented within each lesson to be very little.
 I think they created the course (in terms of vocabulary addition) very well because rather than throwing a bunch of words, they focus more on how to make sure it stays in your head for god knows how long.

-It might be just me, but there are times where the voices sound as if it is spoken by a non-native speaker – an American to be exact.
+It might be just me, but there are times when the voices sound as if it is spoken by a non-native speaker – an American to be exact.
 Don’t ask me how I know.
-I just know because I pay attention more to the accent and pronunciation when learning a foreign language, so that includes English.
+I just know because I pay attention more to accent and pronunciation when learning a foreign language, so that includes English.